 Advocacy is taking action to help people say what they want, secure their rights, represent their interests and obtain services they need.
 Advocates and advocacy schemes work in partnership with the people they support and take their side.
 Advocacy promotes social inclusion, equality and social justice.

-In order to provide an Advocacy service that has people and their needs at its core, we work within the Advocacy Charter.
+In order to provide an Advocacy service that has people and their needs at its core.

 The Care Forum’s Advocacy Service maintains the principles of: